Suor/funcy/docs/colls.rst

 Transform and select
 --------------------

-Most of functions in this section support :ref:`extended_fns`.r
+All functions in this section support :ref:`extended_fns`.

 .. function:: walk(f, coll)